Home / Research

 Climate Variability

-Rainfall in Southern Africa is highly variable, shaped by competing influences from the Inter-Tropical Convergence Zone, the South Indian Ocean, El Niño-Southern Oscillation, and local climate drivers.
+Rainfall in Southern Africa is highly variable, shaped by influences from the Inter-Tropical Convergence Zone, the South Indian Ocean, El Niño-Southern Oscillation, and local climate drivers.
 Understanding this variability improves predictability, strengthening early warning, preparedness, and planning.
 This is foundational to the work the RAMP Lab does.

-Our research examines rainfall onset dynamics and trends, late-season cessation patterns, intra-seasonal dry spells, and heat extremes that create food security risk even in seasonally high rainfall adequate seasons.
+Our research also examines rainfall onset dynamics and trends, late-season cessation patterns, intra-seasonal dry spells, and heat extremes that create food security risk even in seasonally high rainfall adequate seasons.
 We research methods for blending satellite-derived climate surfaces with surface station observations to produce the most accurate gridded datasets possible for Botswana and the broader southern Africa region.

 Related Tools